jsonza3834/CSProject64/README.md

 This platform is designed to enable users to seamlessly import, clean, visualize, analyze, and model data using scientific calculations and data visualization tools.

-To start, simply press the "open file" button on our platform's GUI and select a wav or mp3 file from your files.
-That's it, it is that simple, once a file has beem selected our platform will begin analyzing and displaying all the important data from the file.
+To start, simply press the "open file" button on our platform's GUI and select a sound file (.wav,.mp3,.m4a,.aac) from your files...